playswap-org/play-docs/business-partnerships.md

 We will promote your project on our social platforms.

 ## Farms
 Farms stimulate users to provide liquidity for your trading pair by distributing PLAY tokens to your pair's LP token holders.
-Launchpool is a platform where a project owner can distribute tokens to CRONOS users who stake PLAY tokens in the pool.
+Launchpool is a platform where a project owner can distribute tokens to BNB chain users who stake PLAY tokens in the pool.

 When a project applies for PlaySwap Launchpool, we can create a new farming pair (subject to discussion).